 Large kordana roses, such as Roxy Kordana, grow up to 36 inches tall.

 Kordana Rose Diseases

 Fungal diseases are the biggest problem for kordana roses.

 - black spot

-Black spot (Diplocarpon rosae) looks like reddish-black stains on the rose’s leaves.
+The black spot (Diplocarpon rosae) looks like reddish-black stains on the rose’s leaves.
 The leaves then turn yellow and fall off.
-Black spot appears during humid weather when temperature drops at night.
+Black spot appears during humid weather when the temperature drops at night.
 Reduce the time leaves are wet to prevent the black spot.

 Mildew (Sphaerotheca) is white powder; rust (Phragmidium) is spongy orange growth on leaves.
 Prevent both by having a steady airflow around the rose.
 Dry out and clean the plant’s immediate area if you notice either.
 You don’t need to use any chemicals or cures, just manage the environment.